If you are looking to keep a Belgian Laekenois as a pet, here’s everything you need to know about this breed.

 Table of Contents

-Belgian Laekenois Appearance:
+Belgian Laekenois Appearance

 The Belgian Laekenois is a rare breed and a type of Belgian sheepdog.
 It is a medium-sized dog with a slightly disheveled appearance.
 It stands 22 to 26 inches in height and weighs about 55 to 65 pounds.

-Belgian Laekenois have a rough, wooly and coarse coat which offers protection in case of extreme weathers.
+Belgian Laekenois have a rough, woolly and coarse coat which offers protection in case of extreme weathers.
 Its fur is brownish in color with a tan, black and brown mixture.
 It has longer legs as compared to its size, which helps with running and covering ground.

 With a long face and a pair of expressive eyes, the dog hardly bears resemblance to other domestic dogs.
 It has a bearded face and triangular ears which are upright.
 Due to the ears and eyes being darker than the rest of the coat, this breed of dog is distinguishable.
 Belgian Laekenois also has a long tail and deep chest.